 It doesn't matter how big or small your race may be.
 We want to help.
 The NDTC offers free, interactive online training for Democratic candidates running for office.
-We aim to empower any Democrat who wants to be involved in local politics the tools needed to be successful.
+We aim to empower any Democrat who wants to be involved in local politics with the tools needed to be successful.

 We believe by working with local candidates, we can accomplish three goals: improve the performance of every Democrat up and down the ticket, elect more Democrats to office, and create a deeper bench of qualified candidates for higher office.

-Kelly Dietrich, CEO and Founder
+|Kelly Dietrich, CEO and Founder

 Kelly spent eighteen years in Democratic politics working campaigns all across the country at every level of government.
 His specialty is new campaign creation, strategy and fundraising.